solderq35/hitruns-wiki/website/docs/guns.md

   - [Advanced example](https://youtu.be/EfANY3ROWzo?t=145)

 - Other Notes:
-  - To avoid stutter after performing the mudshot, let go of the directional keys or buttons (WASD on PC).
-Then press the unpause button or press aim button (right mouse button on PC) to unpause.
+  - To avoid stutter after performing the mudshot, let go of any movement keys or buttons.
+Then press the unpause button or press aim button to unpause.
 After unpausing, it is safe to touch the movement keys again.
   - Krugermeier and Hwk 21 Homemade may need more shots to work with this trick.

 ## Miscellaneous Gun Stats (from muddye)